 ● shredded cabbage or lettuce

-● plain no-fat Greek yogurt or vegan sour cream if you can't tolerate dairy
+● plain no-fat Greek yogurt or vegan dairy-free sour cream

 ● tortilla chips

-Store leftovers in an airtight container and use them to make these yummy dishes:
+Store leftovers in an airtight container.
+Then use to make:

-● A taco bowl using Easy Mexican Rice or plain white or brown rice.
+● Taco bowls using Easy Mexican Rice or white or brown rice.

-● Carne asada fries!
-They're like French fries topped with chopped steak, salsa, melted shredded cheese, a dollop of sour cream, and some guacamole.
-Amazing!
+● Carne asada fries are French fries topped with chopped steak, salsa, melted shredded cheese, sour cream, and guacamole.